rbit-sr/Lua-Guide/_Lua guide.md

 end
 ```

 In order to send inputs, you can use the same fields but with `set` instead.
 We need to be a bit more careful however; if we set inputs on `onPreUpdate()`, they will immediately be overwritten by the game's input polling on the next update, and if we set inputs on `onPostUpdate()`, they will also be ignored because all the updates have already been done.

-In order to solve this problem, Velo provides the `onSetInputs(playerIndex)` callback, which gets called right after the player's inputs have been polled but before all the player's physics updates are being done.
+In order to solve this problem, Velo provides the `setInputs -> playerIndex` event, which gets fired right after the player's inputs have been polled but before all the player's physics updates are being done.

 Here is an example script that automates spam grappling whenever V is held: